People think that when the event is done, their job is done.

 3. Share Your Success

 Send an email out, send a text to your mobile community.
-Thank your community for coming out, and communicate the results and impact from the event...
-Whether that's total funds raised or total number of attendies who came out in support.
+Thank your community for coming out, and communicate the results and impact from the event... whether that's total funds raised or total number of attendies who came out in support.
+Make sure to acknowledge your donor engagement, so that they know you care about them as much as they do you.

 Communicating with your community builds trust and rapport.
 The event follow up is just another opportunity for a meaningful touchpoint with your community.